What you can do for your tax matters to be in order

 We have compiled a short survey for companies using dwellings premises in business about rules of taxation of immovable property transactions.

 We are waiting for your hints:

 by phone: 800 4444 (free of charge, 24 h)

 Reference data to reduce the risks of envelope wages

 As from June 2020, we publish data on payments declared to the Estonian Tax and Customs Board (ETCB) by job titles for the last 12 months, which we regularly update once a month.

 The classification of job titles is based on the International Standard Classification of Occupations 2008 (PDF).

 Average wages in Estonia have been observed on a post basis from the month of publication of the data during the last 12 months.
-The ETCB make calculations on a monthly basis and calculates the average remuneration for employees with an employment contract, regardless of the rate of working time recorded in the employment register.
+The ETCB makes calculations on a monthly basis and calculates the average remuneration for employees with an employment contract and persons working on the basis of contracts under the law of obligations (the duration of which is longer than 20 days in a calendar month), regardless of the rate of working time recorded in the employment register.
 The calculation is based on declared payments made by at least 100 employers to 100 persons.
 If this criterion is not met, we will display data at the level of the group of occupations.

 The publication of the payments declared to the ETCB gives both employers and employees the opportunity to compare the declared average wages on the basis of a job title.